ToomasMolder/distribute/README.md

 BINFILES="${SOURCE}/bin/colors.sh ${SOURCE}/bin/highlight.sh"
 ```

-More to be added if you wish
+More to be added if you wish.

 ### My servers

-Set up space-delimited list of my servers
+Set up space-delimited list of my servers:

 ```bash
 DESTINATIONS=""